Observational constraints on the spin/anisotropy of the CCOs of Cassiopeia A, Vela Jr. and G347.3-0.5 and a single surviving continuous gravitational wave candidate: Hierarchical follow up searches

 Investigations on new data will aid in clarifying the nature of this candidate.
-Such ``new" data exists and would be optimal for this purpose, because it is close in time with the O4a data set, hence the propagated parameter uncertainties would be limited.
-We are however unable to carry out these further investigations because this data is not publicly accessible at the time of writing.
+Such ``new" data exist and would be optimal for this purpose, because they are close in time to the O4a data set, hence the propagated parameter uncertainties would be limited.
+We are, however, unable to carry out these further investigations because these data are not publicly accessible at the time of writing.